freyo/xinge/README.md

 ...
 ```

-This will load the Twitter app data from the `.env` file.
+This will load the Xinge app data from the `.env` file.
 Make sure to use the same keys you have used there like `XINGE_IOS_ACCESS_ID`.

 ## Usage